Voluntarynet/voluntary.app/README.md

 #### Progressive web app testing

 To test the progressive web app (PSA) features, you'll need to run a local https server.
 From the root source folder, run:

     python simple-https-server.py

+(this will run the server on port 4443)

 and start Chrome in a mode to ignore the lack of a DNS signed certificate: